 3 Ways Communication in the Workplace is Changing

-This year, most businesses have started to ask their employees to work from home to protect them from potential COVID-19 exposures and this shift to remote work has led to changes that are here to stay.
+Most businesses have asked their employees to work from home due to COVID-19 restriction and potential exposures.
+As a result, this shift to remote work has led to changes that are here to stay.

 Simply put, the way we work won't be the same as it was before the outbreak.

-One of the main reasons why there's no such thing as "back to normal" is because most companies are likely to continue offering flexible work arrangements.
-Remote work may even become the new norm in some companies.
+One of the main reasons why there's no such thing as "back to normal" is because most companies are continuing offering flexible work arrangements.
+Remote work is becoming the new norm.

 That means several things for businesses:

 1. They'll have to rethink their IC strategies

 One of the biggest changes we may see in the near future is the adoption of new internal communication tools by most companies.
-That's because emails, Intranets, and even video conferencing tools won't be enough to keep businesses running smoothly.
+That's because emails and even video conferencing tools won't be enough to keep businesses running smoothly.

 When companies asked their employees to work from home, most of them started equipping their teams with video conferencing tools to make meetings easier to handle remotely.